-The volume of red cells required in the priming solution depends upon the mismatch between the volume of the circuit, the weight of the child, and the pre-bypass and target Hb.
-Although experience with miniaturised circuits is reported, reducing the need for red cells, (Redlin et al, 2012) their use is uncommon and currently red cells are usually required for priming standard circuits for neonates.
+The volume of red cells required in the priming solution depends upon the mismatch between the volume of the circuit and the weight of the child, together with the pre-bypass and target Hb.
+Although experience with miniaturized circuits is reported, reducing the need for red cells, (Redlin et al, 2012) their use is uncommon and currently red cells are usually required for priming standard circuits for neonates.

-For non-cyanotic children during CPB, De Gast-Bakker et al (2013) showed in an RCT that a transfusion threshold of 80 g/L was safe both on bypass and in the postoperative period for low risk non-neonatal patients.
-During CPB in children with cyanotic heart disease, Jonas and colleagues showed better outcomes in three small randomised trials including neurodevelopmental outcome at 1 year when the haematocrit on bypass was maintained above 0.25 (Hb approximately 85 g/L) (Jonas et al, 2003; Wypij et al, 2008; Newburger et al, 2008).
-Adult evidence (Curley, 2014) may also be used to guide red cell usage in low risk patients.
+For non-cyanotic children during CPB, an RCT reported by de Gast-Bakker et al (2013) showed that a transfusion threshold of 80 g/l was safe both on bypass and in the postoperative period for low risk non-neonatal patients.
+During CPB in children with cyanotic heart disease, better outcomes were shown in three small randomized trials including neurodevelopmental outcome at 1 year when the haematocrit on bypass was maintained above 0.25 (Hb approximately 85 g/l) (Jonas et al, 2003; Newburger et al, 2008; Wypij et al, 2008).
+Adult evidence (Curley G. et al, 2014) may also be used to guide red cell usage in low risk patients.
 However, the current level of evidence in children precludes making firm recommendations.

-There is no evidence guiding appropriate transfusion thresholds in neonates during CPB; current practice generally follows the guidance for cyanotic non-neonatal patients.
+There is no evidence to guide appropriate transfusion thresholds in neonates during CPB; current practice generally follows the guidance for cyanotic non-neonatal patients.